TurboWafflz/ImaginaryInfinity-Calculator/docs/makingStandardPlugin.md

  - `onStarted` - Activated once calculator is fully started
  - `onReady` - Activated once calculator is ready for user input
  - `onInput` - Activated when user inputs something, like a calculation (passes the input as an argument)
- - `onError` - Activated on error (passes the exception as an argument)
+ - `onError` - Activated on error (passes the exception type as an argument)
  - `onPrintAnswer` - Activated when the answer is printed
  - `onEofExit` - Activated when a user exits the calculator by pressing Ctrl + D
- - `onFatalError` - Activated when the calculator encountered a fatal error and cannot continue (passes the exception as an argument)
+ - `onFatalError` - Activated when the calculator encountered a fatal error and cannot continue (passes the exception type as an argument)
  - `onSettingsSaved` - Activated when the settings have been saved and the config file has been updated

  An example of the use of these signals can be found here: